uoftcprg/pokerkit/docs/simulation.rst

        3,  # number of players
    )

 The exact parameters that must be specified differ depending on the variant being played.
 Button games accept antes and blinds/straddles.
 Stud games accept bring-ins.
-Fixed-limit games accept small/big-bets while pot/no-limit games accept a min-bet.
+Fixed-limit games accept small/big bets while pot/no-limit games accept a min-bet.
 For a specific list of parameters, the API references should be consulted.

 Why Specify the Number of Players?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^